het-tanis/prolug-labs/Ansible-Labs/18-Ansible-NFS-Deploy/step2/text.md

 ### Lab Activities

-You deployed a NFS server by hand over in [Configure NFS Share](https://killercoda.com/het-tanis/course/Linux-Labs/100-configure-nfs-share).
-Now your team needs to deploy the NFS to multiple new servers through an automated process.
+You deployed a NFS server and now need to configure the client portion of the playbook to properly install NFS client and then mount the shared directory.

 Write or copy over the tasks/main.yml for the role nfs_client and use it to create the client mount points with Ansible.